 Women who are pregnant may experience more mosquito bites than the average person, as they tend to exhale around 20% more breath than the average person, meaning they release about 20% more carbon dioxide.
-Pregnancy also increases the amount of blood near the surface of the skin, making pregnant women around 0.7°C warmer than people on average, which makes them easier for mosquitoes to sense.
+Pregnancy also increases the amount of blood near the surface of the skin, making pregnant women around 0.7°C warmer than people on average, which makes it easier for mosquitoes to sense them.

 Other studies have suggested that drinking alcohol may also attract mosquitoes to people, though the study in question was a small scale study with only 13 people, making it somewhat dubious.

 Though the vision of mosquitoes isn’t considered to be that strong, mosquitoes can use their vision to find targets.
 People who dress in colors that make them send out, such as black or red, may find themselves bitten by mosquitoes more often than people who wear more muted colors.

 Even something as subtle as skin bacteria can influence how likely mosquitoes are to bite you.
 One particular study found that having large amounts of specific kinds of skin bacteria impacted a person’s chance of being bitten by a mosquito.
 This may also explain why mosquitoes often target regions of the body like the ankles and feet, which are high in bacterial colonies.